 Bilal: In the GCC, interest rates are likely to rise further as policymakers follow the US Federal Reserve’s hikes to support their currency pegs against the US dollar.
 So even though they are at different stages in the economic cycle versus the US, this monetary tightening would come even as growth in their economies is weak.

-For importers the challenges are more varied.
-Investment in Egypt’s local currency debt markets has been a top 2017 trade for investors following a liberalization of the exchange rate and interest-rate hikes.
-Looking ahead, we think policymakers will have to carefully manage the socio-political impacts of reforms – particularly domestic inflation running at around 35 per cent.
-In others economies, for example Pakistan, still-rigid exchange rates and declining foreign reserves will require timely policy action to preserve stability.
+For importers, the challenges are more varied.
+Investment in Egypt’s local currency debt markets has been a top 2017 trade for investors following the liberalization of the exchange rate and interest-rate hikes.
+Looking ahead, we think policymakers will have to carefully manage the socio-political impacts of reforms – particularly domestic inflation running at around 35 percent.
+In other economies, for example, Pakistan, still-rigid exchange rates and declining foreign reserves will require timely policy action to preserve stability.